leonoggit/Scrollshot_Fixer/ios_implementation/README.md

 - **Performance**: 50-100ms inference time on iPhone 14/15
 - **Validation**: Perfect matching with PyTorch original (0.000000 difference)

+In addition, a *diffusion-based enhancement model* is provided.
+It uses the checkpoint `camus_diffusion_model.onnx` generated from `CAMUS_diffusion_model.pt` and accepts RGB images of size `256×256`.
+The model outputs 6 channels (learned sigma) and can be used to refine ultrasound frames after segmentation.

 ## 📋 Prerequisites

 ### System Requirements